e-gun/HipparchiaWindows/README.md

 #### Troubleshooting cheatsheet

-Gotchas as of `1.7.6`
+Gotchas as of `1.7.7`

+1. the `HipparchiaGoDBHelper` is **very highly recommended**.
+You need [HipparchiaGoBinaries](https://github.com/e-gun/HipparchiaGoBinaries) if building is not your thing.
+Note that searches via the helper are in theory going to be faster in any case.
+1. searching without `HipparchiaGoDBHelper` will not be multithreaded because there is a Windows-only pickle problem.
+Multithreading costs `10s` in startup time in any case.
+So single threaded simple searches often finish sooner than they would if multithreaded.
+In faclt **all** multithreading code now dodges Windows: morphology, redis pulls, ...
+1. using `HipparchiaGoDBHelper` means that `redis` too is now a hard requirement rather than an optional install.
 1. you need to grab [golang](https://golang.org/doc/install) if you are going to build [HipparchiaGoDBHelper](https://github.com/e-gun/HipparchiaGoDBHelper)
 1. if you do that you need [GCC](http://tdm-gcc.tdragon.net/download) too
 1. loader from stored SQL in the builder has to call `psql.exe`, but that location is a moving target: `/Program Files/PostgreSQL/NN/bin/psql.exe` where NN might be `10`, `11`, `12`, `13`, ...: watch out for file not found errors.
 [The generic `arguments.append('psql')` in `archivedsqlloader()` needs to `append` the proper windows-specific path.]
 1. `--pgversion` command line option will let windows users try to to set the right path to `psql.exe`: `makecorpora.py --pgversion 11 ...`
-1. there is a Windows-only pickling problem with multiprocessing (again), so the `HipparchiaGoDBHelper` is going to be your firend until something in the `1.7.6+` range addresses this.
-You need [HipparchiaGoBinaries](https://github.com/e-gun/HipparchiaGoBinaries) if building is not your thing.
-Note that searches via the helper are in theory going to be faster in any case.

 Building / Loading / Debugging will be done in PowerShell